AuthEceSoftEng/jira-apache-downloader/README.md

 Citation information
 --------------------
-If your use this tool or the corresponding dataset in your work, you can cite it using the following bibtext entry:
+If your use this tool or the corresponding dataset in your work, you can cite it using the following bibtex entry:

 ```
 @unpublished{JiraApacheData,
   author = {Themistoklis Diamantopoulos and Andreas Symeonidis},
-  title = {Jira Issue Tracking Data of Apache Software Foundation},
+  title = {Jira Issue Tracking Data from the Apache Software Foundation projects},
   year = {2021},
   note = {Paper submitted}
 }